GraphicsPrinciples/webinar/README.md

   - **Step 3 (make the message obvious):** Choose a graph or two from the previous step, and refine to make the message obvious

 **Note:** For steps 2 and 3, you may choose to use pen and paper, or a drawing, graphing, or coding software.
-It's up to you!
+It’s up to you\!

 # How to submit your responses?